Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ### Run RStudio in your browser

-- Open up a browser window with http://localhost:8787/
+- Open up a browser window at http://localhost:8787/
 - Enter the username: rstudio
 - Enter the password you gave it e.g `yourpassword` as seen in the above command